Wearables for good

-The campaign had a truly global reach attracting 2,000 registrants from 65 countries, resulting in 250 entries, from 46 different countries across six continents around the world.
-Further, it created overwhelmingly positive sentiment and was the most significant coverage driver for frog month after month, further establishing the firm as a leader in human-focused design.
+The campaign had a truly global reach, attracting 2,000 registrants from 65 countries, resulting in 250 entries from 46 different countries across six continents.
+It created overwhelmingly positive sentiment and was the most significant coverage driver for frog month after month, further establishing the firm as a leader in human-focused design.

 Impressions to dateOne

 Award for Wearable Tech — Augmented World Expo2,000